PORTFOLIO OF RECENT WORK PRIOR TO STARTING MATTHEW THOMSON DESIGN

 Smithe and Richards Downtown Public Park

-While at DIALOG, Matthew led the multidisciplinary design team in developing an exciting new public park in the heart of a downtown Vancouver.
-Working closely with the Vancouver Park Board staff, the project team orchestrated a thorough public and stakeholder engagement process which shared 4 park concepts, and culminated in community support for the preferred conceptual design option.
+While at DIALOG, Matthew led the multidisciplinary design team in developing a new public park in the heart of a downtown Vancouver.
+Working closely with the Vancouver Park Board staff, the project team orchestrated a thorough public and stakeholder engagement process which shared 4 park concepts, culminated in strong community support for the preferred conceptual design option.

 The Smithe and Richards Park design offers a variety of amenities and programmed areas, from a small cafe kiosk that activates a sunny events plaza at the south end of the park, to a destination play area in the centre of the Park.
 Bridging the entire park and providing unique vantage points to the activities below is a universally accessible elevated walkway with netted hammocks to allow hangout spots and potential for future installations to be suspended from below.
 There are also 5 'sky-frames' designed to hold public art or lighting installations curated by the city or future partners.